hackdays-io/mint-rally/docs/devenv_mac_en.md

-## Install the development platforms that are prerequisites for developing MintRally.
+## Install the development platforms that are prerequisites for developing MintRally
 Install the following in order:
 - Homebrew
 - Node